 Third, the nature of Piaget's stages is occasionally misunderstood.
 Piaget is sometimes compared with Gesell, who offered an account of infancy in terms of stages of development.
 Gesell's stages were merely listings of specific behaviors which occurred at different ages.
 For example, the infant is found to crawl at such and such an age, to walk at another, to run at another, and so on.
 While such information may be valuable, it is clear that Gesell's stages merely list the empirical phenomena and have no theoretical content whatsoever.
 By contrast, Piaget's stages are a theoretical taxonomy.
 Take, for example, stage 4, which is concerned with the coordination of secondary schemes.
 Piaget's theory proposes that in this stage the infant can coordinate two previously disparate patterns of behavior to attain a preconceived goal.
-This statement-the theory of this stage.
+This statement-the theory of this stage-is an abstraction which transcends the details of any specific behaviors that merely illustrate the stage.
 The statement is intended to allow us to understand what the infant does regardless of the particular behaviors involved.
 Piaget's stages are therefore theoretical or explanatory, and as such are radically different from Gesell's.